 Every person has a distinct learning style.
 A learning style refers to how a person best soaks in knowledge, processes, stores and retrieves it later when required.
 Neil Fleming, a New Zealand professor, categorized learning styles into 3 distinct categories in his Fleming’s VAK (visual, auditory, kinesthetic) model.
 While visual learners prefer to ‘see’ the material to remember through textbooks, graphs, presentations, etc, an auditory learner has to ‘hear’ the information to truly absorb it.
 A kinesthetic learner, always energetic would instead prefer ‘moving around’ while learning.
 If you know students that pace or toss a ball in the air while revising chemical formulas, you know a kinesthetic learner.
 Selecting the right approach to maximize learning potential and identifying your own learning style is imperative.

-If you’re unsure which learning style suits you best, use multiple sensory modalities to find out.
+If you’re unsure which study techniques suit you best, use multiple sensory modalities to find out.
 Begin with using a combination of visual images, auditory tools (repeating the text to yourself aloud), or writing down information, linking information to songs, catchy phrases, etc. Try to integrate visual cues such as diagrams or maps and verbal cues like titles and authors to better organise the information in your head.
 Experiment and find what works for you.
 Perhaps making colourful notes accelerates your learning, or moving around while memorizing keeps your mind agile.

 3. Focus and Fight Pre-Exam Stress